Certificate of Excellence

 View of surfers on Nusa Dua beach at Mengiat

-Mengiat breaks both left and right and works best at mid-high tide.
-It is suitable for intermediate surfers on a small swell and advanced surfers when overhead.
+Mengiat breaks both left and right and works best at mid-to-high tide.
+It suits intermediate surfers on a small swell and advanced surfers when overhead.
 The peak is shifty and the left generally works best.
-There is a current running which adds to the complexity of a difficult take off, and usually the rides are short.
-The left has an interesting bowl at the end section, where there is a deep water channel.
-The channel is the easiest spot to paddle out.
-The waves look perfect from the beach, and when paddling out it looks like a perfect set up, but it is a fast wave and difficult to get in the right position.
-Mengiat is a fickle wave that does get good, but is usually a bit disappointing.
+There is a current running, which adds to a difficult take-off, and the rides are usually short.
+The left has an interesting bowl on the end section, where there is a deep-water channel, which is also the easiest place to paddle out.
+The waves look perfect from the beach, but it is a fast wave and hard to get in the right position.
+Mengiat is a fickle wave that does get good, but is usually a little disappointing.

 Black Stone

-Black Stone has a peak that forms from the bounce from the island that separates the break from mushroom rock.
-It can be a very challenging take off, and suitable only for advanced surfers due to the speed that the wave forms and the steepness of the wave.
-There is a short right hander from this peak, but usually the left offers a longer ride.
+Black Stone has a peak that forms from the bounce off the island separating it from Mushroom Rock.
+It can be a very challenging take-off, suitable only for advanced surfers, due to the speed the wave forms and its steepness.
+There is a short right-hander off this peak, but the left usually offers the longer ride.

 Surfers on the beach in front of Black Stone surf spot